ajuarezse/se_project_react/README.md

 ---

-This project was part of an assignment to create and style the front-end components for the WTWR app using React.
 I plan to expand this project with additional features and functionalities.
+I'd like to add form validation and configure a responsive design.
 The work I’ve done so far demonstrates my skills in React, API integration, and front-end development.